Soap Making FAQ

 One of the most gentle and soothing soap bars you can make is with 100% olive oil (also known as castile soap).
 There is not much of a lather but you will experience super gentle cleansing.

-How do you decide what base oils to use when you start to create your own recipes?
+How do you decide what base oils to use when you start to create your own soap recipes?

 The most exciting part of soap making is researching the different oils and their properties and deciding exactly what you would like in a bar of soap.
 A basic rule of thumb to start with is 60% hard oils and 40% soft oils.
 It’s all about experimenting and coming up with a recipe that you and your skin will love!